 - Viking Direct

-The high level objectives to optimising a site on ATG remain the same as any other ecommerce platforms, building a strong site architecture and internal link strategy, improving crawl efficiency through the elimination of accessibility and deficiency issues, avoiding duplicate / thin content etc. However, also like other ecommerce platforms, there are specific recurring themes and trends that commonly affect sites on ATG.
+The high level objectives to optimising a site for SEO on ATG remain the same as any other ecommerce platforms, building a strong site architecture and internal link strategy, improving crawl efficiency through the elimination of accessibility and deficiency issues, avoiding duplicate / thin content etc. However, also like other ecommerce platforms, there are specific recurring themes and trends that commonly affect sites on ATG.

 One of the most frequently occurring trends with ATG’s SEO performance is the handling of parameterised URLs, that can either lead to duplicate content, keyword cannibalisation (2 or more pages targeting the same phrases), delayed crawl, or just plain burn through unnecessary crawl budget.